malikhammad07/Caesar-Cipher-Encryptor/README.md

 Modulo operation
 Writing clean and readable Python code
 Basic cryptography concepts
-🚀 Future Improvements
+## 🚀 Future Improvements
 Some possible improvements for this project are:

-Add input validation for invalid shift values
+- Add input validation for invalid shift values
-Add a menu-driven interface
+- Add a menu-driven interface
-Allow users to choose between encryption and decryption Support file encryption and decryption
+- Allow users to choose between encryption and decryption
+- Support file encryption and decryption
-Save encrypted text to a file
+- Save encrypted text to a file
-Create a graphical user interface (GUI)
+- Create a graphical user interface (GUI)
-Add more cryptographic algorithms
+- Add more cryptographic algorithms

+---

-👨‍💻 Author
+## 👨‍💻 Author

-Malik Hammad
+ **Malik Hammad**

 Cyber Security Student

-📄 License
+## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

 See the LICENSE file for more information.